3roqlu/urban-land-cover-mapping/README.md

 # urban-land-cover-mapping
-Urban Monitoring LST with MODIS Data
+Urban Monitoring LST (Land Surface Temperature) with MODIS Data with time series analysis for a point click aoi. (area of interest)